KSP-KOS/KOS/doc/source/language/syntax.rst

 **Instructions and keywords**::

-    set  to  if  else  until  lock  unlock  print  at  on  toggle wait  when  then  off  stage  clearscreen  add  remove  log break  preserve  declare  parameter  switch  copy  from  rename volume  file  delete  edit  run  compile  list  reboot  shutdown for  unset  batch  deploy  in  all
+    set  to  if  else from until step do lock  unlock  print  at  on  toggle wait  when  then  off  stage  clearscreen  add  remove  log break  preserve  declare  parameter  switch  copy  rename volume  file  delete  edit  run  compile  list  reboot  shutdown for  unset  batch  deploy  in  all